Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 The current version of Tunnelblick should be built using:
  * Xcode 7.3.1  on macOS 10.11.6 on an Intel Mac; or
- * Xcode 12.5.1 on macOS 11.5.2  on an Intel or M1 Mac.
+ * Xcode 12.5.1 on macOS 11.5.2  on an Intel or Apple Silicon Mac.

-When built by Xcode 7.3.1, Tunnelblick will run on Intel processors, or on Apple M1 processors using Rosetta 2.
+When built by Xcode 7.3.1, Tunnelblick will run on Intel processors, or on Apple Silicon processors using Rosetta 2.

-When built by Xcode 12.5.1, Tunnelblick will be a Universal binary and run natively on Intel or M1 processors.
+When built by Xcode 12.5.1, Tunnelblick will be a Universal binary and run natively on Intel or Apple Silicon processors.

 Other versions of Xcode and macOS may fail to build Tunnelblick, or create Tunnelblick binaries that crash or have other unpredictable behavior.